bhuftier/weighted-string/README.md

 ### Collection of weighted string

-There is another predefined type which is `wstr::ws_collection` which is a typdef for `std::vector<wstr::w_string>`.
+There is another predefined type which is `wstr::ws_collection` which is a typedef for `std::vector<wstr::w_string>`.
 This allow you to easily keep multiple weighted strings in a collection.
 You can also create it from a file with the `>>` operator.
 You need to give the number of weighted string, then the alphabet (it has to be the same for each strings, but remember that you can freely put probability 0 so this is not a big issue).
 Then you should give `n` weighted strings which are represented by their size followed by their characters.
 Here is an example:

 ```
 3